 On a mission to reduce emissions

-Coke, Keurig Dr Pepper and Pepsi have each set goals to lower emissions and keep improving efficiency.
+The Coca-Cola Company, Keurig Dr Pepper and Pepsi have each set goals to lower emissions and keep improving efficiency.
 Our companies have pledged to work with government leaders, environmental organizations and other businesses to ensure these emission reductions will provide environmental benefits throughout the United States.

 We’ve also rapidly expanded our use of hybrid vehicles.
 Our fleets now boast the largest number of heavy-duty hybrid electric commercial trucks on the road.
 That’s helped us reduce CO2 emissions by up to 30% per vehicle.